This chronology served as the starting point for

 Madame de Genlis, at the time Mlle.
 Félicité Ducrest de Saint-Aubin, describes Monville as "Un magnifique soupirant, jeune, veuf, riche et très beau, noble et romanesque," but, alas, "Il n'est pas de la cour."

-According to his friend Dufort de Cheverny, Monville goes through a series of mistresses including the actreses Austrady, the opera star Sophie Arnould , a certain demoiselle Leclerc, Madame de Saint-Janvier, Madame d'Esparbès...and many others!
+According to his friend Dufort de Cheverny, Monville goes through a series of mistresses including a certain demoiselle Leclerc, the actress Austrady, the opera star Sophie Arnould, Anne Demerville de Saint-Rémy, known as Madame de Saint-Janvier , Louise Anne Thoynard de Jouy, Comtesse d’Esparbès , ...and many others!

-Monville meets the twenty-one year old Jeanne Bécu de Beauvarnier, who will receive the title of Contesse du Barry after becoming maîtresse royale of Louis XV.
+Monville meets Jeanne Bécu de Beauvarnier, who will receive the title of Contesse du Barry after becoming maîtresse royale of Louis XV.
 Monville will maintain his friendship with Madame du Barry until her execution in 1793.

 After having rented a number of buildings in Paris, Monville designs his permanent Paris residence, to be known as the Grand Hôtel de Monville, and in 1764 engages the visionary architect Etienne-Louis Boullée to execute the project, which is completed in 1766.